homecon/homecon/installation/installation.md

 $ cd duckdns
 $ sudo nano duck.sh
 ```
 No copy the text from the website into the file.
-I should look like this:
+It should look something like this:
 ```
 echo url="https://www.duckdns.org/update?domains=yourdomain&token=yourtoken&ip=" | curl -k -o /usr/local/duckdns/duck.log -K -
 ```